Title: A Season of Thrills and Terrors

 John just hummed and slid his hands down to cup his Guide’s ass and pull him over his own body.
 He wanted to feel the weight of McKay, to know that he was there and real.
 That he hadn’t almost lost him again to the crap the Ancients left behind.
 Pressing against Rodney’s ass, he thrust up and let his morning hard-on brush the other mans.

 The gasp into his mouth was delicious and he did it again and again until Rodney moaned wantonly.
 John kept his touch light, but he made certain to cover every bit of skin that he could.
 There were large swaths of skin that felt too warm to his touch and he closed his eyes.
 The warmth was from the bruises his Guide was covered in.
 Which was another reason Rodney was the one on top.
 He wasn’t going to add to the other man’s pain if he could help it.

-Sex, salt, pheromones and precum.
-If he believed in God, this would be the reason why, John thought feverishly.
+Sex, salt, pheromones, and precum.
+If he believed in God, this would be the reason why John thought feverishly.
 Rodney was moving over him, all smooth skin and pretty sounds and the Sentinel was entranced and how happy his Guide looked.
 When the other man threw his head back and moaned John wasn’t ready for his own orgasm to slam into him at the first splash of cum from Rodney’s cock.
-He clamped his hands down around his partner’s hips and held him still has he pushed up, once, twice and then he was gone.
+He clamped his hands down around his partner’s hips and held him still as he pushed up, once, twice and then he was gone.